slashkeygh/HTML-img2img-Pre-Processing-Editor/README.md

 **Versions**

 1. img2imgPreEditor.html - Includes both the image editor tab and video frame extraction tab.
-2. AdvancedRGBNoiseGeneration.html - Older version that only includes an old version of the image editor.
+2. AdvancedRGBNoiseGeneration.html - Outdated older version that only includes an old version of the image editor.

 Just download and open the file in a browser.